bitcoin-sv/arc/doc/README.md

 }
 ```

-This will initialise the ARC API with a single Bitcoin node (not metamorph), similar to how MAPI is run at the moment.
+This will initialise the ARC API with a single Bitcoin node (not Metamorph), similar to how MAPI is run at the moment.

 ### Metamorph